 Our Guide to

-Mozambique combines the best of both Safari luxury and untouched beautiful beaches.
+Mozambique combines the best of Safari luxury holiday and untouched beautiful beaches.

 Known as a friendly country with diverse landscapes and distinctive and vibrant culture, Mozambique beautifully blends African, Arabic, Portuguese and Indian influences to give visitors an unforgettable African holiday experience.

-We create Mozambique holiday packages to incorporate as much or as little as you would like to experience, whether that’s the remote wilderness of Gorongosa National Park and Niassa Reserve to the island beauty of the Quirimbas Archipelago and Bazaruto Archipelago and culture and history of Ibo Island and Ilha de Mozambique.
+We create luxury Mozambique safari and beach holiday packages to incorporate as much or as little as you would like to experience, whether that’s the remote wilderness of Gorongosa National Park and Niassa Reserve to the island beauty of the Quirimbas Archipelago and Bazaruto Archipelago and culture and history of Ibo Island and Ilha de Mozambique.

 Facts and figures are not for everyone.
 So we will keep this brief and interesting, mixing up some statistics and our take on Mozambique.